Self-Control and Relationship Maintenance

 Measurement of Relationship Attributes

 In psychology, we frequently use surveys or questionnaires to capture people’s reports of their own thoughts, feelings, and behavior.
 Many of those measurement tools ask participants to reflect on other people.
 By using such tools and phrasing items in specific ways, we are inevitably shaping how participants call to mind what it is we’re asking them about (particularly when that is another person such as a close other).
-To avoid falling into the trap of equating the concept we are measuring with the responses provided on the measurement tool itself, it is valuable to determine whether other means of measuring a concept are similarly valid to the traditional tools.
+However, it is valuable to determine whether other means of measuring a concept are similarly valid to the traditional tools.
 In today’s world, technology pervades nearly all aspects of social life, and has been harnessed for psychological measurement as well (e.g., online surveys).
-Furthermore, such tools allow us to incorporate more than just static text into our measures, such as the inclusion of visual stimuli, interactive prompts, or other imagery.
-This project examines the consequences of using pictorial representations of other people to ask about our thoughts and feelings about these others.
-Such a methodological shift should help to validate longstanding measurement approaches; however, it can also serve as a more ecologically valid means to capture thoughts and feelings about other people, with whom we so often interact digitally with available visual cues about their appearance.
+Such tools allow us to incorporate more than just static text into our measures, such as the inclusion of visual stimuli, interactive prompts, or dynamic content.
+This project examines the consequences of using multiple different modalities for representing other people to ask about our thoughts and feelings about these others.

 Undergraduate students working in the SPARC Lab not only help to guide the direction of lab projects, but can also take ownership over a research question and pursue independent projects as well.
-Previous students have explored such topics as: the effects of different social media practices on the way social networks are relied upon to meet interpersonal needs, how the mental representation of long-distance romantic partners differs in tone and abstraction at varying levels of accessibility, and how conflicts between romantic partners demonstrate different forms of emotional synchrony.
+Previous students have explored such topics as: how conflicts between romantic partners demonstrate different forms of emotional synchrony, how construction of digital identities affects questionnaire responses, and how reliance on social networks through different forms of social media influences which psychological needs individuals can meet over time.